David Duke: Racial theories

 In 1998, Duke self-published the autobiographical My Awakening: A Path to Racial Understanding.
-The book details Duke's social philosophies, including his advocacy of racial separation:

-We [Whites] desire to live in our own neighborhoods, go to our own schools, work in our own cities and towns, and ultimately live as one extended family in our own nation.
+The book details Duke's social philosophies, including his advocacy of racial separation: "We [Whites] desire to live in our own neighborhoods, go to our own schools, work in our own cities and towns, and ultimately live as one extended family in our own nation.
 We shall end the racial genocide of integration.
-We shall work for the eventual establishment of a separate homeland for African Americans, so each race will be free to pursue its own destiny without racial conflicts and ill will.
+We shall work for the eventual establishment of a separate homeland for African Americans, so each race will be free to pursue its own destiny without racial conflicts and ill will."

-A book review by Abraham Foxman, then the National Director of the Anti-Defamation League (ADL), describes My Awakening as containing racist, antisemitic, sexist, and homophobic opinions.
+A book review by Abraham Foxman, then the national director of the Anti-Defamation League (ADL), describes My Awakening as containing racist, antisemitic, sexist, and homophobic opinions.

-Duke promotes the white genocide conspiracy theory and explicitly claims that Jews are "organising white genocide".
-In 2017 he accused Anthony Bourdain of promoting white genocide.
+Duke promotes the white genocide conspiracy theory and claims that Jews are "organizing white genocide".
+In 2017, he accused Anthony Bourdain of promoting white genocide; in response, Bourdain offered to "rearrange" Duke's kneecaps.

 An ADL profile of Duke states: "Although Duke denies that he is a white supremacist and avoids the term in public speeches and writings, the policies and positions he advocates state clearly that white people are the only ones morally qualified to determine the rights that should apply to other ethnic groups."

 Claims of "Jewish supremacy"

-In 2001, Duke promoted his book, Jewish Supremacism: My Awakening to the Jewish Question in Russia.
-In this work, he purports to "examine and document elements of ethnic supremacism that have existed in the Jewish community from historical to modern times".
+In 2001, Duke promoted his book Jewish Supremacism: My Awakening to the Jewish Question in Russia.
+In it, he purports to "examine and document elements of ethnic supremacism that have existed in the Jewish community from historical to modern times".
 The book is dedicated to Israel Shahak, a critical author of what Shahak saw as supremacist religious teachings in Jewish culture.
-Former Boris Yeltsin press minister Boris Mironov wrote an introduction for the Russian edition, printed under the title The Jewish Question Through the Eyes of an American.
+Former Boris Yeltsin press minister Boris Mironov wrote an introduction to the Russian edition, printed under the title The Jewish Question Through the Eyes of an American.
 The work draws on the writings of Kevin B. MacDonald, including multiple uses of the same sources and citations.

 The Anti-Defamation League office in Moscow urged the Moscow prosecutor to open an investigation into Mironov.
 The ADL office initiated a letter from Alexander Fedulov, a prominent member of the Duma, to Prosecutor General Vladimir Ustinov, urging a criminal case be opened against the author and the Russian publisher of Duke's book.
 In his letter, Fedulov described the book as antisemitic and a violation of Russian anti-hate crime laws.
 Around December 2001, the prosecutor's office closed the investigation of Boris Mironov and Jewish Supremacism.
 In a public letter, Yury Biryukov, First Deputy of the Prosecutor General of the Russian Federation, stated that a psychological examination, which was conducted as a part of the investigation, concluded that the book and the actions of Boris Mironov did not break Russian hate-crime laws.

 The ADL has described the book as antisemitic.
 At one time, the book was sold in the main lobby of the building of the Russian State Duma (lower house of parliament).